ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 npm install --save @webspellchecker/wproofreader-ckeditor5
 ```

 Then, add it to your plugin list and the toolbar configuration.
-Please note, that unlike native CKEditor&nbsp;5 plugins, this one is imported from its own package:
+Please note, that unlike native CKEditor&nbsp;5 plugins, this one is imported from its own package.
+Also, that this import is different than the standard CKEditor&nbsp;5 plugins import:

 ```js
 import { ClassicEditor } from 'ckeditor5';